Geoffrey Thomas

 License Number LH60982480

 You feel exhausted from holding it all together, but you rarely get the space to take care of yourself.
-You value your relationships but also sometimes find yourself feeling afraid of really trusting others enough to let your guard down.
+You value your relationships but feel afraid of trusting others enough to let your guard down.

-You can’t stand feeling invisible, but you’re also afraid of really being seen.
-Intimacy can feel overwhelming, but loneliness feels unbearable.
+You can’t stand feeling invisible but you’re also afraid of really being seen.
+Intimacy can feel overwhelming but loneliness feels unbearable.
 You are afraid that you are both too much for others and not enough.
-You worry that the people closest to you or your partner could never accept you as you are, but you also worry that you cannot stay hidden forever.

 Clinical Specialties